How students learn

 So how to we avoid cognitive overload with students?
 If teachers prioritizing the information they give students, they help students to work our the critical elements of the information.

 Make sure you have the students’ attention, and help students to make connections between new material and what they already know.
-(Image to the right adapted from Cognitive Approach to Learning.)
+(Image here adapted from Cognitive Approach to Learning.)

 Include lesson time for repetition and review of information, present material in a very clear manner, and focus on the meaning of information.